Hierarchy

 An example configuration screen is filled out

 • Show hierarchy label: If checked, the hierarchy's assigned label will display as the hierarchy header on public pages.
 If unchecked, the hierarchy will display without a label.
 You can also leave individual hierarchy labels blank.
+This only applies to the hierarchy headers; individual groupings' labels are unaffected by this setting.

-If you show resource counts for each level of your hierarchy, and if you also combine those counts, you will see the total number of items, regardless of whether those items are in more than one included item set (that is, items will not be counted twice).
+• Combine hierarchy resources: If checked, groupings will display the resources of all child groupings in resource counts and on grouping browse pages.
+If you show resource counts for each level of your hierarchy, and if you also combine those counts, you will see the total number of items of each grouping and its children.
+If those items are in more than one included item set, they will not be counted twice.

 Display hierarchies on a site